RodrigoMattosoSilveira/go-build-config-environment/README.md

-# go-config-environment
+# go-build-config-environment
-A sample app to show how to configure the environment
+A sample app to show how to configure a go application build environment

 We use two go features, `embeded` and `Command-Line Flags`.